tpoisot/ms_proba_networks/ms/maintext.md

 values are strictly positive.
-Second, this underestimation is *linear* between null models I and II, although null model II is always closer to the nestedness of the empirical network (which makes sense, since null model II incorporates the higher order constraint of respecting the degree distribution of both levels).
+Second, this underestimation is *linear* between null models I and II, although null model II is always closer to the nestedness of the empirical network (which makes sense, since null model II incorporates the higher order constraint of approximating the degree distribution of both levels).
 That the nestedness of the null model probability matrix is so strongly determined by the nestedness of the empirical networks calls for a closer evaluation of how the results of null models are interpreted (especially since